 KDEO holds a special place in Top 40 radio history.
 On July 3, 1970, the San Diego outlet became the first station to broadcast Casey Kasem's new show American Top 40.
 It was one of seven AT-40 affiliates that first weekend - American Top 40 went on to become an American institution and re-broadcasts are still heard to this day.

-This aircheck of KDEO, from 10 years earlier, showcases a jock who became a legend in London, Ont., radio.
-Dick Williams started in radio in 1956 at CKCR Kitchener, Ont., then jocked south of the border before returning to Canada in 1961 at CFPL London.
+This aircheck of KDEO, from 10 years earlier, showcases a jock who became a legend in London, Ontario, radio.
+Dick Williams started in radio in 1956 at CKCR Kitchener, Ontario, then jocked south of the border before returning to Canada in 1961 at CFPL London.
 One of the U.S. stations he appeared on was KDEO San Diego and thanks to Dick Williams and contributor Charlie Ritenburg we have a rare aircheck of The Tall One on Radio K-Deo.

-Enjoy Dick Williams on KDEO
+Dick Williams on